Constructing a Consensus Phylogeny from a Leaf-Removal Distance: Introduction

 \looseness=-1 In the present work, we introduce a new consensus problem, called \lrsupertree{}.
 Given a collection of input trees having the same leaf labels set, we want to remove a minimum number of leaves -- an operation called a Leaf-Removal (LR) -- from the input trees such that the resulting pruned trees all agree.
 Alternatively, this can be stated as finding a consensus tree that minimizes the cumulated \textit{leaf-removal distance} to the collection of input trees.
 This problem also applies to tree amalgamation and to species tree inference from one-to-one orthologous gene families, where the LR operation aims at correcting the misplacement of a single taxon in an input tree.

 In the next section, we formally define the problems we consider, and how they relate to other supertree problems.
 Next we show that the \lrsupertree{} problem is NP-hard and that in some instances, a large number of leaves need to be removed to lead to a consensus tree.
-We then provide a 2-approximation algorithm, and show that the problem is fixed-parameter tractable (FPT) when parameterized by the total number of LR.
-However, these FPT algorithms have impractical time complexity, and thus, to answer the need for practical algorithms, we introduce a variant of the \lrsupertree{} problem, where we ask if a consensus tree can be obtained by removing at most $d$ leaves from each input tree, and describe an FPT algorithm with parameter $d$.
+We then provide a 2-approximation algorithm\footnote{In a previous version of this work, we claimed a fixed-parameter tractable result for \lrsupertree, which turned out to be inaccurate.
+See Section~\ref{sec:fpt} for details.}.
+We then introduce a variant of the \lrsupertree{} problem, where we ask if a consensus tree can be obtained by removing at most $d$ leaves from each input tree, and describe a fixed-parameter tractable (FPT) algorithm with parameter $d$.